 Wild or brown rice would make a great addition as well.
 Because rice cooks faster, I would suggest preparing it in a separate pot and adding a scoop to each bowl before serving.

 Frequently Asked Questions about Old Fashioned Turkey Soup

 - It helps heal (and in a sense) “seal” your gut.
 Digestion is the door to optimal health, and repairing and restoring our digestive system is very important.

 - It reduces joint pain from the glucosamine extracted from the cartilage.

 - Extracts the magnesium and calcium from the bones of the turkey and replenishes your own body with those minerals.

-- Water (enough to cover the turkey parts)
+- 8 cups water enough to cover the turkey parts

 - 2 bay leaves